 If you can look past the pitfalls with the frequency response and battery life, this is a perfectly fine pair of budget earbuds.
 If you want better sound from your earbuds, you should probably look elsewhere.

 What are some alternatives to the JLab JBuds Air Pro?

 If you want another option for earbuds that are good for working out, check out the Jabra Elite 3.
-It’s a bit more expensive at $79 USD, but it features an IP55 rating, great sound quality, and supports the aptX Bluetooth codec for higher quality audio.
+It’s a bit more expensive at $79.99 at Amazon, but it features an IP55 rating, great sound quality, and supports the aptX Bluetooth codec for higher quality audio.
 For the same build with the addition of noise canceling, check out the Jabra Elite 4 ($79 at Amazon) instead.

 If you’d prefer stemmed earbuds with noise canceling, check out the JBL Tune 230NC TWS.
 It uses the JBL Headphones app, where you can access active noise cancelling controls, an equalizer, and lots of other configuration options.
 It’s available for $49.95 at Amazon.

 Frequently asked questions about the JLab JBuds Air Pro

 An IP55 rating means that the earbuds are resistant to water and dust.
 Specifically, the first “5” refers to dust, and means that it can withstand any quantity of dust that could cause damage, but it isn’t fully sealed.
 The second “5” refers to water, which means that it can withstand water jets from a 6.3mm nozzle from any direction.